socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

 ------------------

 - Install the embedded static framework to your application.
 To do this just drag and drop Socialize-IOS.embeddedframework from project root (i.e. socialize-sdk-ios folder) to your framework section.
-- Add third party libraries with headers: JSONKit, OAuthConsumer to your solution if you did not have them before.
-These libraries can be found either in the socialize-sdk-ios/Socialize/Libraries/ folder or downloaded from the internet.

 - Add CoreGraphics.framework to your application target.
 - Add CoreLocation.framework to your application target.